weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/index.md

 ## Summary

-These integrations enable developers to leverage FriendliAI's powerful models directly within Weaviate.
+These integrations enable developers to directly leverage FriendliAI's powerful inference engine within Weaviate.

 FriendliAI helps simplify the process of building AI-driven applications and speeds up your development process so that you can focus on creating innovative solutions.

 ## Get started

-To get started, you need to integrate a valid FriendliAI API token (aka Personal Access Token) to Weaviate for these integrations.
-Go to [FriendliAI](https://suite.friendli.ai/) to sign up and obtain an API key.
+To get started, you need to integrate a valid Friendli API token (aka Personal Access Token) to Weaviate for these integrations.
+Go to [Friendli Suite](https://suite.friendli.ai/) to sign up and obtain an API key.

 Then, go to the relevant integrations page to learn how to configure Weaviate with the FriendliAI models and start using them in your applications.